CliMT/climt/docs/installation.rst

 Dependencies for source installations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-CliMT depends on some easily installable libraries.
+climt depends on some easily installable libraries.
 For
 an installation from source, it also requires that C and fortran
 compilers be installed.